Football: Man City look to banish memories of Euro exit by Spurs

 Both teams began their Premier League campaigns in winning fashion with City sweeping aside West Ham United with a 5-0 win at London Stadium while Spurs struggled before emerging as 3-1 victors at home to promoted Aston Villa.

-City will be relieved that Spurs' South Korean winger Son Heung-min will miss the game while he serves a three-game suspension.
+City will be relieved that Spurs' South Korean winger Son Heung-min will miss the game while he sits out the last match in a three-game suspension.

 Son scored the only goal of the Champions League first leg and struck twice in the second-leg but Harry Kane, who missed the last two meetings, has begun the season in form with a double against Villa.